Download the University Honors brochure to learn more.

-In spring 2013, we will explore how the fields such as engineering, nursing, medicine, education, business, liberal arts, design and more are all critical in the development of effective and inspiring humanitarian design projects.
+In spring 2015, we will explore how fields such as engineering, nursing, medicine, education, business, liberal arts, design and more are all critical in the development of effective and inspiring humanitarian design projects.
 Together, we will explore the social, cultural and technological issues inherent in the field of humanitarian design and work collaboratively to create and implement projects that will have a positive impact on communities in need.
-The course includes a required trip to Tanzania during Spring Break 2013.
+The course includes a required trip to Tanzania during Spring Break 2015.

 The projects will be designed and implemented in three villages in rural Tanzania through the Cincinnati-based non-profit organization Village Life Outreach (www.villagelifeoutreach.org).
 They have been working in rural Tanzania since 2004 bringing medical outreach, design and engineering solutions and educational initiatives to the region.
 Groups of 15-35 practitioners, educators and students have traveled to the region on brigades twice per year and several UC students have done 6-month co-ops in engineering and design.